Anomalous X-ray scattering: Contrast variation

 The anomalous aspects of X-ray scattering have become the focus of considerable interest in the scientific community because of the availability of synchrotron radiation.
-In contrast to desktop X-ray sources that work at a limited set of fixed wavelengths, synchrotron radiation is generated by accelerating electrons and using an undulator (device of periodic placed dipole magnets) to "wiggle" the electrons in their path, to generate the wanted wavelength of X-rays.
+In contrast to desktop X-ray sources that only operate at certain fixed wavelengths, synchrotron radiation is generated by accelerating electrons and using an undulator (device of periodic placed dipole magnets) to "wiggle" the electrons in their path, to generate a desired wavelength of X-rays.
 This allows scientists to vary the wavelength, which in turn makes it possible to vary the scattering factor for one particular element in the sample under investigation.
-Thus a particular element can be highlighted.
-This is known as contrast variation.
-In addition to this effect the anomalous scatter is more sensitive to any deviation from sphericity of the electron cloud around the atom.
+Thus, a particular element can be highlighted in a process known as contrast variation.
+In addition to this effect the anomalous scattering is more sensitive to any deviation from sphericity of the electron cloud around the atom.
 This can lead to resonant effects involving transitions in the outer shell of the atom: resonant anomalous X-ray scattering.

 Protein crystallography

-In protein crystallography, anomalous scattering refers to a change in a diffracting X-ray's phase that is unique from the rest of the atoms in a crystal due to strong X-ray absorbance.
+In protein crystallography, anomalous scattering' refers to a change in a diffracting X-ray's phase that is unique from the rest of the atoms in a crystal due to strong X-ray absorbance.
 The amount of energy that individual atoms absorb depends on their atomic number.
 The relatively light atoms found in proteins such as carbon, nitrogen, and oxygen do not contribute to anomalous scattering at normal X-ray wavelengths used for X-ray crystallography.
 Thus, in order to observe anomalous scattering, a heavy atom must be native to the protein or a heavy atom derivative should be made.
 In addition, the X-ray's wavelength should be close to the heavy atom's absorption edge.